At BC-AC, we believe that “moving well” is at the essence of what it means to be an athlete.

-We began offering youth rugby programming designed to teach the skills of efficient movement in a fun way in the summer 2015 and expanded the offering in 2016.
-We are excited to further continue that momentum in 2017.
+We began offering youth rugby programming designed to teach the skills of efficient movement in a fun way in the summer 2015 and have continually expanded the offering since.
+We are excited to further continue that momentum in the new year with Immaculate Conception School.
 Register below and join us!
-“Mobile Friendly link here
+“Mobile Friendly” link here

 Practices & Games

 BC-AC will host weekly practices on Mondays and Wednesday evenings from 7:00-8:00 beginning 6/5 and culminating on end of season celebration on Friday, 7/29.
 All practices are currently scheduled to be held at Patrick McGaheran School in Clinton Township unless otherwise noted.
 Games will be on Saturday mornings from 6/17 through 7/22; locations will be communicated after registration.

 Use the interactive map below to get driving directions, etc.

 A: No. BC-AC Rugby is a “touch” sport that uses flags for the youth league.

 Q: Is there any special equipment required?